If you can't see the play button, click here to listen to the radio interview

 I see it as vitally important for both campaigning and training to continue and of course people must continue to see for themselves the importance of what they do.

-While mass events are not genuine mass cycling, they do have a roll to play.
+While mass events are not genuine mass cycling, they do have a role to play.
 They demonstrate support for cycling and they have the potential to get far more people involved than would normally turn up at a "cycling" event.
 Get as many people on bikes as possible.
 Demonstrate the pent-up demand which exists.
 Make people smile because they're cycling.
 Most importantly, get children on bikes.
 They're the only source of future cyclists.
 This is why we think it is of vital importance to campaign for the right of children right to cycle.

 A lot of work is still needed on the political front.
 Lobbying politicians is a good way of making yourself noticed but politicians can be quite good at giving the answer you want to hear.
 Questioning them and publishing the results is a good way of pointing out that some candidates have more of a clue than others.
 At a later date this also lets you compare what they said with what they did.
 Push the benefits of cycling and not cycling itself.
 The well-being of children is surely of everyone's concern and children demonstrably fair best in the countries where most children cycle.
 If no-one looks to be doing a good job, try to get yourself elected.

 Also organise events for cyclists.
 There's nothing wrong with "cyclists breakfast" type events which target those who already cycle and reward them for doing what they already do.
 These events don't do anything much to grow cycling but they support people who are already doing the right thing and help to make life enjoyable.

 They have the same need for direct,